omar-addam/Simple-Clustering-Simulations/README.md

 ### Assets / App

-* Contains scripts that define the flow of the application.
+* Contains scripts, scenes, and all resources used to create the demo application.
 * Scripts are created under Assets/App/Scripts folder.

 ### Assets / Others